s-arora-1987/sawyer_irl_project/README.md

          rosrun robotiq_2f_gripper_control Robotiq2FGripperSimpleController.py

-   - For Sawyer, do the following steps (In new tabs):
+   - For Sawyer, do the following steps (In new tabs, in the same order):

-         roslaunch sawyer_moveit_config sawyer_moveit.launch
+         roslaunch sawyer_irl_project upload_gripper.launch

          roslaunch sawyer_irl_project robot.launch

-         roslaunch sawyer_irl_project upload_gripper.launch
+         roslaunch sawyer_moveit_config sawyer_moveit.launch

    - For obtaining coordinates using vision:
           Refer to [this link](https://github.com/prasuchit/sanet_onionsorting/blob/master/README.md)

    - For regular pick and place:

-         rosrun robotiq_2f_gripper_control simple_pnp.py    (Make sure all files in this folder are set to executable in file properties)
+         rosrun sawyer_irl_project simple_pnp.py    (Make sure all files in this folder are set to executable in file properties)

    - For pick and place using vision: